Table of Contents

 While its espoused intention is to have the greater purpose of rapidly identifying veterans to state and local governments for needed special assistance and services, its most likely value for the average veteran will be to identify him or her to businesses for discounts — the original source of the effort despite what has been officially said.
 It is assumed businesses will treat this means of veterans identification as they would a military or VA identification card (discussed further down in this article).
-However, based on what we have been told, the standards for verification of veteran status might inevitably lead to problems in its official uses.
+However, based on what we have been told, the loose standards for verification of veteran status might inevitably lead to problems in its official or unofficial uses.

 This effort is not to be confused with the quasi-official business discount cards being generated in at least a few counties in Pennsylvania at county expense.
 In western New York something called the “Return the F.A.V.O.R.” discount program has taken hold.
 The acronym stands for “Finding and Assisting Veterans of Record.”
 The origins of it are unknown, and it should not be confused with the VFW’s “Return the Favor” program which is more altruistic.

 This particular program involves county governments enlisting businesses to provide discounts to veterans and in so doing also provides veterans with a photo identification card to present to the sales clerk.
 Luzerne County in Pennsylvania decided to adopt the program; and later Bucks County and Montgomery County followed suit.
 In November 2016, Northampton County announced it had introduced its version of this idea.
 It is not a statewide initiative and there is no requirement to have one.

 Some website companies offer to convert a DD Form 214 together with a photo into a “vet card.”
 These have no official standing.